Plane fire under investigation

 Venice Fire Department, Sarasota County Fire Department, Venice Police and Sarasota County Hazmat officials responded to the fire.

-Venice Fire Battalior Chief Steve Worobel had a filled tank of 80 gallons of fuel.
+Venice Fire Battalion Chief Steve Worobel said the plane had a full tank of 80 gallons of fuel.

 “Hazmat was able to recover and mitigate 30 gallons of fuel at the scene,” the city stated in its news release.